Rębiszów: History

 The name of the village comes from the Polish word rąbać ("chop"), referring to chopping trees.
 Its oldest form was Rąbyn.
 In the Liber fundationis episcopatus Vratislaviensis from around 1300 the village was mentioned under the Latinized name Rabysow.

 Later on, the village was also part of Bohemia (Czechia), Prussia and Germany.
 During World War II, the Germans created and operated the 11201 and E232 forced labour subcamps of the Stalag VIII-A and Stalag VIII-B/344 prisoner-of-war camps, respectively, at the local quarry.
 English, Yugoslav and French prisoners of war were held there.
 In the final stages of World War II, in January–February 1945, in the Rębiszów forest, the Germans carried out executions of forced laborers and prisoners of war, who were caught trying to escape from German labor camps.

 Sports

 The local football club is Skalnik Rębiszów.
 It competes in the lower leagues.

+Transport

+The village is served by Rębiszów railway station, which is served by regional Lower Silesian Railways services.